birdandhike.com logo

 Virgin River Brittlebush (Encelia virginensis)

-General: Virgin River Brittlebush (Encelia virginensis) is a rounded, knee-high to thigh-high shrubs with medium-sized gray leaves and with many flower stalks extending above the tight ball of leaves.
-Each flower stalk is tipped with a large, yellow, daisy flower.
-The flower stalks are unbranched persist after the leaves are dropped.
+General: Virgin River Brittlebush (Encelia virginensis) is a rounded, knee-high to thigh-high shrubs with medium-sized gray leaves and with many unbranched flower stalks extending above the tight ball of leaves.
+Each flower stalk is tipped with one large daisy flower.
+The ray flowers are yellow, while the disk flowers are orange (or at least darker yellow).
+The unbranched flowerstalks persist after the leaves are dropped.

 Virgin River Brittlebush is a common component of vegetation communities along washes, on bajadas, and on the lower slopes of mountains in the Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zone.
 It can also be common component of hot, dry vegetation communities in the Lower Sonoran (Creosote-Bursage Flats) life zone.